NEW VESSEL FAQ

-R/V Falkor will continue to operate until July and will then sail to Spain to hand the baton over to Falkor (too).
-A full refit of Falkor (too) will begin in April in Vigo, Spain, and is expected to be completed by early 2022.
+R/V Falkor will continue to operate until the end of the year and will then sail to Spain to hand the baton over to Falkor (too).
+A full refit of Falkor (too) will take place in Vigo, Spain, and is expected to be completed in 2022.

 8. What will happen to Falkor?

 Our current intention is to donate Falkor after the new ship is refit.

 9. Where will Falkor (too) sail?

 Falkor (too) will be a global vessel that will operate around the world.
 A detailed schedule for the next few years will be established later this year.

 10. How much did Falkor (too) cost?